systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 ENTRY_ARRAYS chained up from this object, plus 1.

-The **payload[]** field contains the field name and date unencoded, unless OBJECT_COMPRESSED is set in the `ObjectHeader`, in which case the payload is LZMA compressed.
+The **payload[]** field contains the field name and date unencoded, unless OBJECT_COMPRESSED_XZ/OBJECT_COMPRESSED_LZ4/OBJECT_COMPRESSED_ZSTD is set in the `ObjectHeader`, in which case the payload is compressed with the indicated compression algorithm.

 ## Field Objects